JackSzwergold/Cheat-Sheets/content/Nginx.md

 	2020/01/01 15:46:40 [alert] 11508#0: setrlimit(RLIMIT_NOFILE, 2048) failed (13: Permission denied)

 That error basically states the `worker_rlimit_nofile` change didn’t take.
 Check the steps above and try again.

-***

-*Nginx (c) by Jack Szwergold; written on September 27, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*